Facebook

 In case of unconsciousness or irregular heartbeat, seek immediate professional help while you initiate CPR using an AED machine.
 Be a link in the out-of-hospital chain of survival.

-During a heat stroke, the body’s temperature rises rapidly, leading to severe complications.
+The body’s temperature rises rapidly during a heat stroke, leading to severe complications.
 AEDs are crucial in treating heart rhythm disturbances caused by high body temperature.
 Learn more about using AEDs for heat stroke emergencies.
 Click to Tweet

 6. Training